 The feet radiographs may reveal pes planovalgus, calcaneovalgus, or cavovarus deformities as well as hallux valgus and hallux interphalangeus (Figure 4).

 Gait analysis – often paired with dynamic EMG - is routinely used as objective evidence when evaluating cerebral palsy, specifically for the disorders of movement and gait.
 Results from gait studies can guide surgical treatment in patients with CP.

 CP is the most common cause of chronic disability in childhood.
 It occurs in about 1 to 3 per 1000 live births.
 However, if the child is born prematurely or with low birth weight, the incidence increases to around 90 per 1000 live births.
 The incidence may be slightly higher in families of lower socioeconomic status, although this difference is small.

 The spine and hip pathology seen in CP patients can be seen in other neuromuscular disorders.
 However, proper history and physical exam can often distinguish between the various diagnoses.

 A condition called familial spastic paraparesis may also look very similar to CP phenotypically.
-In this condition, affected patients display similar weakness and spasticity, especially in the lower extremities.
-This condition, however, is a genetic disorder – family history is important to distinguish this from CP.
+In this inherited condition, affected patients display weakness and spasticity, especially in the lower extremities.
+This condition, in contrast to CP, is progressive – that is, weakness and spasticity usually worsen as the patient ages.

 Seizure activity can be seen in patients with CP.
 This may lead to further brain damage if left untreated.
 Choking and trouble swallowing may be present in those patients with CP who also have bulbar involvement.
 This may require G-tube placement for nutrition if the airway cannot be protected and there is a risk of aspiration.
 (Note that some children who can swallow normally may nonetheless benefit substantially from G-tube placement, simply as a means to ensure adequate nutrition.)